koji571/2048-Remake/README.md

 4. Compile and run the game!

 ## Javadoc Documentation
-yet to be created
+yet to be created.

 ## List of Features implemented and working

-1. Implemented a start/menu screen using FXML
+1. Implemented a start/menu screen using FXML .
-2. Allowed user to select grid colour and enable hard mode to change grid size
+2. Allowed user to select grid colour and enable hard mode to change grid size.
-3. Allowed user to retry the game at the end
+3. High Score Tracker.

 ## List of Features implemented and not working
+1. Allowed user to retry the game at the end but displays old EndScene GUI.

 ## List of features that were not implemented
 1. Ability to undo a move.
-2. Account creation + High Score tracker.
+2. Account creation.

 ## List of new Java classes
 1. SceneController